November 3, 2021

 These safety measures might sound familiar since the firearm industry has been doing this for decades.

-Members of the gun industry truly believe in the importance of safe storage of firearms.
+Members of the gun industry truly believe in the importance of secure storage of firearms.
 For nearly 25 years firearm manufacturers have voluntarily provided a free locking device with each new firearm they ship from their factories.
 Firearms not in use should be secured and remain beyond the reach of those who can’t be trusted to possess them safely and responsibly, whether that’s a child, a prohibited individual or someone who may be suffering through a mental health crisis.
 NSSF’s Project ChildSafe® went a step further.
 The firearm industry voluntarily partners with 15,000 law enforcement agencies in all 50 states and five U.S. territories to distribute free firearm safety kits.
 Those include cable-style locking devices that, when properly installed, render a firearm inoperable.

 Over 40 million of these gun safety kits with locking devices have been distributed through law enforcement.
 Combined with the locks included in every firearm sold at retail, that number tops 100 million.